Chichiriviche: Geography

 On the west side is the Cuare Wildlife Refuge; in this landscape marine coastal birds of various colors offer a wonderful show.

-On the south side opens the Cuare Gulf, in whose waters is reproduced much of the fish fauna of the states Zulia and Falcón.
+On the south side opens the Cuare Gulf, rich in fish.

 On the banks of gulf, on the cliff of Hill Chichiriviche is located a cave called Cueva del Indio with petroglyphs of more than 3500 years old.
 In this same area is the Grotto of the Virgin (Gruta de la Virgen), place of popular fervor, devotion and pilgrimage.
 With the mission to conserve aquatic environments, February 2, 1971 the member countries of the United Nations (UN) they approved on the shores of the Caspian Sea in the city of Ramsar, Iran, the first convention on Wetlands, reason it is leading to celebrate on this date the International Day of these ecosystems and this 2015 is commemorated under the theme Wetlands for our future.

+Events

 The Conference of the Parties (COP) is the highest decision-making on the implementation of the Ramsar Convention, which meets every three years and its powers is the decision to include or exclude areas from the list of wetlands of international importance.
-Wetlands are considered the most productive ecosystems in the world.
-Provide water and basic living to the plant and animal species for its survival, including humans.
-These ecosystems, as well as being a source of biological diversity, also provide enormous economic benefits to mankind through fishing, maintaining the groundwater of importance to agriculture, water storage and flood control, stability of coastlines, timber production, absorption of pollutants and water purification; These are also spaces for the development of recreational activities that make life possible on the planet.
+Wetlands are considered the most productive ecosystems in the world, providing water and basic resource to the plant and animal species, including humans.
+These ecosystems, as well as being a source of biological diversity, also provide enormous economic benefits to mankind through fishing and maintaining the groundwater, which is of importance to agriculture, water storage and flood control, stability of coastlines, timber production, absorption of pollutants and water purification.
+These are also spaces for the development of recreational activities that make life possible on the planet.

 Venezuela should be considered privileged by its special geographical condition of being at the same time Amazon, Andean, Atlantic, Caribbean, Llanos, Guianan and in the case of wetlands can highlight that the country's nine regions according to its basins are in the which are displayed about 24 categories of these ecosystems, for a total of 158 wetlands of special importance for its economic, social, cultural or ecological value.